lexibank/tlopo/out/vol2/chapter7.md

 ## 4. Colour

-Most reconstructable POc colour terms fall into two formal groups, adjectival verbs reflecting earlier &ast;ma- + ROOT and adjectival nouns with either a reduplicated root, ROOT + &ast;-ka, or both (see p.196).
+Most reconstructable POc colour terms fall into two formal groups, adjectival verbs reflecting earlier _&ast;ma-_ + ROOT and adjectival nouns with either a reduplicated root, ROOT + _&ast;-ka_, or both (see p.196).

 <a id="p-213"></a>

-PMP terms were of the form &ast;ma- + ROOT.
+PMP terms were of the form _&ast;ma-_ + ROOT.
 Blust (ACD) concludes that PMP had a classic three-term colour system, i.e. terms for black, white and red.
 Other terms were derived from terms for natural objects or, in the case of ‘green’, unripeness (see vol. 1, p.155).
 The same comments evidently applied to POc.
-The three PMP terms were &ast;ma- qitem ‘black, dark in colour’, &ast;ma-iRaq ‘red’, and &ast;ma-putiq ‘white, light in colour’.
-The first two are continued in POc &ast;maqeto(m) and POc &ast;meRaq.
-Until recently, I thought that &ast;ma-putiq had been lost in POc and replaced by a plethora of terms, but two reflexes have been found.
+The three PMP terms were _&ast;ma-_ qitem ‘black, dark in colour’, _&ast;ma-iRaq_ ‘red’, and _&ast;ma-putiq_ ‘white, light in colour’.
+The first two are continued in POc _&ast;maqeto(m)_ and POc _&ast;meRaq_.
+Until recently, I thought that _&ast;ma-putiq_ had been lost in POc and replaced by a plethora of terms, but two reflexes have been found.

 <table>
 <tr>